-- 1.8 Trustee remuneration and expenses. - 2.
+- 1.5 District programs and services; - Board's function as an appeal body; - Statutory and regulatory requirements, including responsibilities with regard to conflict of interest; and - Trustee remuneration and expenses. - 2.
 The District will provide financial support for trustees to attend British Columbia School Trustees Association sponsored orientation seminars. - 3.
 The Board Chair and Superintendent are responsible for ensuring the development and implementation of the District's orientation program for trustees.
 The Superintendent shall ensure each trustee has access to the Board Policy Handbook and Administrative Procedures Manual at the organizational meeting following a general election or at the first regular meeting of the Board following a by-election. - 4.
 Incumbent trustees are encouraged to help newly elected trustees become informed about history, functions, policies and procedures.

-Legal Reference: Sections 49, 50, 52, 65, 85 School Act

-Local Government Act
+Legal Reference: Sections 49, 50, 52, 65, 85 School Act Local Government Act